 Finally, as part of your preparation, enable a maintenance page that will provide a user-friendly message to users with alternative links to visit when the site is undergoing migration.

-Backup is important because if you run into a problem during migration — like corrupted or missing files — you’ll be able to restore that data from your backup.
+Backups are important because if you run into any problems during migration — like corrupted or missing files — you’ll be able to restore that data from your backup.

 Similar to the file backup, you will start by making a copy of the database.
 Most hosts offer access to a database through phpMyAdmin.
 To copy the database: